Mapping

 See example [EX063].

-Note: When using Automatic mapping you may get result tables with changing structure.
+Note: When using automatic mapping, you may get result tables with changing structure.
 A typical example is when the API returns a completely empty response in which case no tables are created for the job.
 When Manual mapping is used, the generated table structure always honors the mapping setting.
 See example [EX137].

 Basic Manual Mapping